 - Duplicate content will get you in trouble.
 Use original, unique content.

 - Use good grammar and punctuation.

 - Break up your content using H2 and H3 headers.

 Google Pigeon Update

 A major update affecting the local search results on Google was implemented a few years back.
 The map results were reduced to a 3-pack.
 In addition, Google seems to have integrated much of its ranking factors for organic search into the map results.
 In order to show up in the local search results more prominently (on the first page of Google), we’d recommend the following:

 - Get listed on trusted directory sites like Yelp, Yahoo Local, Bing, and Superpages.

 - Make certain your business name, address and phone information is consistent on all directory sites.

-- Get a verified listing with Google My Business
+- Get a verified listing with Google Business Profile

 - Look for opportunities to get more Google reviews from satisfied customers